 Support from friends and family is crucially important during this stage.
 After suffering a spinal cord injury, people need to know they are still loved and cared for, and most of all, they need to know they don’t have to face it all alone.

 My injury started affecting me mentally once I got home and was back in a familiar environment.
 This is when I realized that I couldn’t get dressed, shower, or do much at all independently.
-The lowest point in my life was one year after my injury, January 2016, once people were coming by my house to visit less and less.
+The lowest point in my life was one year after my injury, in January 2016, when people were coming by my house to visit less and less.
 I realized that this was going to be my new way of life, and I didn’t want to accept it.
 I wanted to sleep as much as I could, and I got frustrated every time I woke up and had to face reality again.

 Acceptance